jimpurbrick/thecreationengine/content/generation-jpod.md

 advise his new tech startup because, after music and food, technology is apparently the new rock and roll.

-For most of my career I have been writing code to build experiences which compliment the real world and working at Facebook is the first time that I have felt like I might be working somewhere that has been disrupting existing industries.
-The view that Facebook is an existential threat to [the open web](http://anildash.com/2012/12/the-web-we-lost.html) (a prospect that [Bryan](http://www.serpentine.com/blog/) likens to worrying that the bug will suck the wildebeest dry) is relatively widespread and I remember a circle forming around me when I told [Aral](https://ar.al/) and some of the other web developers at a [Skiff](http://www.theskiff.org/) Christmas party that I was going to work there.
+For most of my career I have been building experiences which compliment the real world and working at Facebook is the first time that I have felt like I might be working somewhere that has been disrupting existing industries.
+The view that Facebook is an existential threat to [the open web](http://anildash.com/2012/12/the-web-we-lost.html) (a prospect that [Bryan](http://www.serpentine.com/blog/) likens the bug sucking the wildebeest dry) is relatively widespread and I remember a circle forming around me when I told [Aral](https://ar.al/) and some of the other web developers at a [Skiff](http://www.theskiff.org/) Christmas party that I was going to work there.

 In fact I've spent much of the last few years working on [open](https://buckbuild.com/) [source](http://fbinfer.com/) tools